Saturday 2 January 2021

 It is however the huge numbers of Golden Plover that are the most eye catching.
 Up to six thousand are here, hunched motionless in close packed ranks on those areas of grass that remain for the most part free from water, their upperparts dulled in winter to the colour of tarnished gold, making them nigh on invisible at distance amongst the dead grass on which they choose for the most part to rest, although some are more active and bathe, preen or wander through the flock.
 They are forever uneasy, constantly on guard, the flock emitting a ceaseless gentle susurrus of plaintive whistling whether on the ground or in the air.
 The sound often alerts one to the presence of unsuspected flocks overhead, circling high in the sky.
 As with the ducks, when alarmed the plovers initially rise in a tight mass, then on reaching some considerable elevation in the sky the individual birds separate slightly so that the sky becomes as if populated by a moving constellation of flying birds.
 Sometimes the circling flock reveals a few unsuspected Dunlin, even a Black tailed Godwit, that were previously invisible on the ground, hidden amongst the thousands of plovers.
 Golden Plovers are the most aerial of the waders here, delighting in remaining high in the sky, endlessly circling in drifts that coalesce and then fall away into separate flocks before once more reuniting and plunging to earth.
 The rise and fall of the plovers is an endless repetition, the birds seeming to be stimulated into flight at the slightest provocation.

 The sound of splashing and the cracking of thin ice diverted my attention away from the ducks and plovers.
 A Brown Hare was running across the ice, breaking it and then splashing through the exposed shallow water.
 I have never seen a hare run through water before and probably under normal circumstances they do not but there is so much water lying around at the moment that dry ground is at a premium and they have little choice but to run the gauntlet of ice and water to get to other drier areas to rest.
 Further along the bridleway I halted once more and discovered two more hares, squatting at ease on a small island of grass.
-To all extents they were motionless, for being nocturnal feeders they were at rest and only occasionally moving their ears, natural satellite dishes to attune to the sounds about them, each hare forming a mound of rich brown furry softness, sunk into a supposedly content reverie but forever watchful.
+To all extents they were motionless, for being nocturnal feeders they were at rest and only occasionally moving their ears, natural receptors to attune to the sounds about them, each hare forming a mound of rich brown furry softness, sunk into a supposedly content reverie but forever watchful.
 Their preposterously long ears have the motion of semaphores, each moving independently of the other, listening, as they regard their world through huge brown eyes.
 Such strange animals when looked at with more than a casual glance, their elongated ears and hind legs appearing so extreme but perfectly in accord with their lifestyle.

 Brown Hares